 The timing and the sound of your child's noisy breathing provides clues to the type of airway disorder:

-The physical examination begins with an assessment for signs of respiratory distress (nasal flaring, retractions, color change, etc.).
+The doctor's physical examination begins with an assessment for signs of respiratory distress (nasal flaring, retractions, color change, etc.).

 Once the child is determined to be stable, the physician will evaluate specific features of the stridor (inspiratory, expiratory, biphasic) and voice.